General (scope, grounds for accelerated procedures, time limits)

 - Entered the territory irregularly or prolonged his or her stay irregularly and without good reasons has failed to present him or herself or apply as soon as possible;

 - Refuses to comply with the obligation to have his or her fingerprints taken; or

 The CGRS shall decide on the application within 15 working days.
-When rejecting the application is treated under the accelerated procedure on the aforementioned grounds, it may pronounce the application as manifestly unfounded.
-This has effects on the order to leave the territory, which will be valid between 0-7 days instead of 30 days.
+When the application is treated under the accelerated procedure on the aforementioned grounds, it may pronounce the application as manifestly unfounded.
+This affects the order to leave the territory, which will be valid between 0-7 days instead of 30 days.

 Exactly the same legal provisions apply to the personal interview in the accelerated procedures, including the ones dealing with the admissibility of the application, as to the one in the Regular Procedure: Personal Interview.
 The only difference provided for is that in case of detention, the interview takes place in the detention centre where the applicant is being held, but this has no impact on the way the interview takes place as such.
 Also an interpreter is present during these interviews.
 The CGRS conducts interviews through videoconference in the closed detention centres.
 Since 19 September 2022, the modalities of this way of conducting remote interviews are officially laid down in a Royal Decree (see Regular procedure: personal interview).

 An appeal in the accelerated procedure must be lodged within 10 days, and has suspensive effect.

 The right to legal aid applies in the same way to the accelerated procedure as it does in the Regular Procedure: Legal Assistance.
 “Pro-Deo” lawyers get precisely the same remuneration for similar interventions in accelerated procedures as in regular ones.
 In order to avoid that crucial time would be lost with formally getting the appointment of a lawyer arranged in time, it is accepted that formal appointment of the lawyer can take place until one month after the actual intervention.

 Article 39/57(1)(2) Aliens Act.